-In January 2022, the FDA revised the EUA for REGEN-COV to exclude its use in geographic regions where the dominant SARS-CoV-2 variant is not susceptible to REGEN-COV (e.g. the Omicron variant).
-The Omicron variant is the dominant variant in all US regions.
+In January 2022, the FDA revoked the EUA for REGEN-COV due to greatly reduced activity of the agent against the Omicron variant.
 This review focuses on assessing the evidence of the clinical effectiveness of sotrovimab, molnupiravir, Paxlovid, and fluvoxamine for non-hospitalized patients with mild-to-moderate COVID-19.
+These four agents either have demonstrated activity against the Omicron variant or have presumed activity due to mechanism of action.
 The full scope of the review is in Section D1 of the Supplement.
 A discussion of the clinical effectiveness of REGEN-COV is also available in Section D2 of the Supplement.